How long do SSDs store data without power?

 Which is best for long-term data storage: HDD or SSD?

-According to this study, SSDs typically have a data retention period of about 3-5 years when powered off, largely depending on the type of NAND flash used.
+According to this study, SSDs typically have a data retention period of about 3-5 years when powered off, mainly depending on the type of NAND flash used.
 The hard drives, on the other hand, can retain the data for 10 years or more under optimal conditions, assuming they are kept in a stable environment.

 Another study says the same thing for HDDs with less data retention period for SSDs i.e. 1-2 years.